enricoliit/SeeElegans/README.md

 			- initial time for cropping
    			- final time for cropping

-	c) the first tracking step involves the following parameters to control the LAP tracking.
+	c) the first tracking step involves the following parameters to control the LAP tracking (for more details about the specific parameters see [1]).
 			- the maximum time gap (in frames): this parameter determines the maximum time difference between two spots that will be considered as part of the same track.
    			- the maximum distance (in pixels) to link spots:  this parameter determines the maximum distance between two spots in consecutive frames that will be considered as part of the same track.
    			- the minimum length to retain tracks: the parameter determines the minimum number of detected spots required to retain a track.